MinaMelek/brain-ct-abnormality/README.md

-# brain-ct-pipeline
+# brain-ct-abnormality
-The deployment pipeline for Brain CT scan analysis and prediction
+A Brain CT scan analysis and prediction for variuos abnormalities.